gausby/processes_presentation/README.md

 It just store the message in its mailbox.
 This is something we should have in mind, because a mailbox with a million messages lingering around could bring down a system.
 We can use `Process.info(my_process)[:messages]` to see debug information about the messages in our process.
 This is not something we would do in our code, because it is a heavy operation, but it is neat to do in a debugging session.

+Notice that the `send/2` command evaluate to the message it is sending to the remote process.
+That is why iex will print the message to the console.

 Linking processes
 -----------------